Constructing Names from Chinese Characters (漢字)

 This section will rely heavily on quoting from Ii Katsumori's Chinese Onomastics, to prevent re-inventing the wheel too much.
 Direct quotes will be punctuated as such, and if the quote is from a different source, I will specify. - Choi Min

-"A traditional Chinese name has several parts.
-The most important part of the name, for both men and women, is going to be the surname, often the family name or a locative, followed by the given name, usually a ming, zi, or hao.
+"The most important part of the name, for both men and women, is going to be the surname, often the family name or a locative, followed by the given name, usually a ming, zi, or hao.
 For the SCA, this provides the minimum requirements for a registerable name.
 A courtesy, or style, name (zi) is used to politely refer to someone (rather than using the more intimate given name).
 Although intended as a unique element, a person might have multiple zi, particularly in later periods.
 Another epithet is the nickname or studio name, called a hao.
 This often takes the places of the entire name, but it might be paired with a locative or the family name."

-Above are some types of names an East Asian Personae could have.
+Above are some types of names an East Asian Persona could have.
 This gives or takes depending on the culture, and on the time period.
 All of these names can belong to the same person, and are often gotten at different points in their lives.

 The picture above is a Heian-dressed male courtier illustration.
 (Sorry the vector set didn't have a decently accurate depiction of a Chinese noble.)